Wolves on Wheels campaigns for

-- Secure long and short stay quality cycle parking in the City centre and throughout the borough.
+- Secure long and short stay quality cycle parking throughout the borough.

-- Better integration of cycling with other transport modes such as bus, rail and Midland Metro.
+- Better integration of cycling with other transport modes such as bus, rail and Metro.

 - Promotions to raise the profile and highlight benefits of cycling across Wolverhampton.

 Cycle Superhighways plan for Wolverhampton

 Wolverhampton highlights within the "Black Country Cycling & Walking Strategy and Implementation Plan" include the high level business cases for cycling infrastructure along the Stafford Rd and Willenhall Rd corridors.

 The strategy calls for high quality segregation and "significant" highway interventions costed at London Cycle Superhighway prices, not just painted pavement.